Mitsubishi Lancer Evolution: MR Models (Mitsubishi Racing)

 All of the American models are the same in power, but may differ in performance.
 The only thing that sets them apart is the Evo RS, which is 80 lb lighter than the MR and SE models.

-To the standard model, the Sun, Sound and Leather package added a power sunroof, HID xenon headlamps with integrated fog lights, a slightly different stereo head unit (with no integral amplifier), slightly upgraded speakers in the front doors and parcel shelf, a 4.1-channel amplifier under the driver's seat, a powered, trunk-mounted Infinity subwoofer, black leather seating surfaces, leather-trimmed door panels, slightly revised center armrests in the front and rear, and separate rear side headrests.
+To the standard model, the Sun, Sound and Leather (SSL) package added a power sunroof, HID xenon headlamps with integrated fog lights, a slightly different stereo head unit (with no integral amplifier), slightly upgraded speakers in the front doors and parcel shelf, a 4.1-channel amplifier under the driver's seat, a powered, trunk-mounted Infinity subwoofer, black leather seating surfaces, leather-trimmed door panels, slightly revised center armrests in the front and rear, and separate rear side headrests.
 This model deleted the GSR's headliner-mounted sunglass holder to make room for the sunroof.

 The Philippines had the Evolution IX until in August 2008, which was offered in two trims, the entry-level RS offering a 5-speed manual transmission, Brembo 17-inch ventilated discs (4-Pot), Brembo 16-inch ventilated drum-in-disc (2-Pot) and almost the same features as to that of the GSR trim in the international version.
 Some RS models had the SAYC option, while some did not.
 The MR was the top-of-the-line segment, which offered almost the same features as to that of the MR trim in the international version.
-All of them are powered by the same 1997 cc 4G63 turbocharged MIVEC Inline-four engine.
+All of them are powered by the same 1997 cc 4G63 turbocharged MIVEC inline-four engine.